swagger-autogen/swagger-autogen/README.md

 // 'Not Found'
 ```

-For now, the module has only the languages: English, Portuguese (Brazil), and Chinese (Simplified).
+For now, the module has only the languages: English, Portuguese (Brazil) and Chinese (Simplified).

 ## Examples